Nandinibajaj28/Nandinibajaj28/README.md

 ## 👋Hi there
-- Computer Science Student
+- IT Student
 - Thoughts about Engineering at [MyBlog](https://blog-codewithnandini.hashnode.dev/)
+- Currently practicing Data Structures & Algorithms (DSA).
-- Currently learning Next.js
+- Learning Next.js and writing Blogs.
 - Happy to connect!
 Amazing folks, and build an Awesome network.

 ### 🚀 Tech Stack